absurdprofit/react-motion-router/README.md

 #### Basic

-Use the `Router` component to place your screens.
-Pass a React component to the component prop of `Stack.Screen` to be rendered when navigated to.
+Use the `Router` component to render your screens.
+Pass a React component to the component prop of `Stack.Screen` to be rendered when the path prop of the screen has been navigated to.

 ```
 ...